ePages-de/epages-devportal/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 ### What is your role as a Scrum Master at ePages?

-It's lots of multi-tasking {% emoji wink %}.
+It's lots of multi-tasking 😉.
 I work very closely with the development teams and am really a part of the team.
 As a Scrum Master, I am owning the process, so I will make sure that the teams are following the Scrum processes and will also work together with them to continuously improve them.
 The Scrum framework has some regular meetings and I am responsible to moderate these.